 Are you someone who often uses chems / drugs during sex and do you now have difficulty not having sex and using chems?
 Check this article.

 As saunas and sex clubs are closed, is it wise to attend or organise private sex parties?

-No. All meetings of more than 3 people are forbidden until the 20th of May.
 If you are with other people in the same room, you need to keep 1.5 meters apart.
 It is impossible to know for sure that no one at a party carries the coronavirus.
 So for the time being, do NOT attend sex parties.
 If you do want to organise a sex party, don't let anyone join in who has symptoms of coronavirus.
 Make sure you have everybody's phone number and agree to let everybody know when somebody turns out to have the virus.
 In this way, the whole group can be warned.
 This of course applies to STIs too.

 Can I still get tested for STIs at the GGD?

 GGDs are busy fighting the coronavirus outbreak.
 Therefore, testing and treatment options for STDs are currently limited.
 Some GGDs have completely closed their STI clinic and are only open for really urgent matters.
 Some are open.
 The GGDs expect to be fully operational again from 1 September 2020.
 Check the website of your GGD for current information.

 Can I still get tested for STIs and HIV via Man tot Man Testlab?

-Unfortunately, Testlab is also temporarily closed in many places due to the corona virus.
-Testlab is temporarily closed in the regions of The Hague, Rotterdam and Gelderland-Zuid.
-Testlab is still active in Amsterdam and the Northern Netherlands (Groningen, Friesland, Drenthe).
+Unfortunately, Testlab is also temporarily closed or limited in some places due to the corona virus.
 Keep in mind that it may take longer for your results to arrive.
 It can also take longer before you can get treatment for an STI after you tested positive.
 You can find current information about Testlab here.